 Fleetway features a wide range of indoor activities with over 58,000 square feet devoted to family entertainment.
 The 44 lanes of state-of-the-art 5 & 10 pin bowling and other popular pastimes – a glow-in-the-dark 18-hole indoor miniature glow-golf course and a billiards room with 14 Boston pool tables – provide an exciting mix of traditional entertainment and contemporary interests.
-Experience the thrill of rock climbing on the 40 foot climbing wall or check out the playdium lites game room which is a paradise for video game fanatics of all ages.
 There is an on-site Dairy Queen or invent your own traditional Italian pie or Chicago deep dish at the Pizza Projekt.
+Ages: Activity dependent.

 Buzz on over to the Clovermead Adventure Farm featuring the Bee Discovery Station with Ontario's largest glassed-in bee hive – just 20 minutes outside of London in Alymer, Ontario.
 The family fun destination features countless activities that include pedal go-karts, jumping pillow, wagon rides, bee barrel train rides, rubber duck racing, rope swings, tire climb, tetherball, trails, picnic area and a refreshing misting zone for hot days.